Degrees type: Master

 Upon completion of the program, graduates will be able to:

-- develop an aptitude for operating businesses in volatile regulatory environments in a global setting;
+- Develop an aptitude for operating businesses in volatile regulatory environments in a global setting;

-- communicate effectively in professional settings.
+- Communicate effectively for organizational settings.

 Broadcasting the Future